 What happens if our shop declines the offer?

-The item is returned to your Accrington shop free of charge by tracked, insured post.
+The item is returned to your Accrington shop free of charge by tracked, signed-for post.
 Declining costs the charity nothing, and there is no pressure to accept.

 When and how is the charity paid?